Turkish Armed Forces: War in Afghanistan

 After the 2003 Istanbul Bombings were linked to Al-Qaeda, Turkey deployed troops to Afghanistan to fight Taliban forces and Al-Qaeda operatives, with the hopes of dismantling both groups.
-Turkey's responsibilities included providing security in Kabul (it formerly lead Regional Command Capital), as well as in Wardak Province, where it lead PRT Maidan Shahr.
+Turkey's responsibilities included providing security in Kabul (it formerly led Regional Command Capital), as well as in Wardak Province, where it led PRT Maidan Shahr.
 Turkey was once the third largest contingent within the International Security Assistance Force.
 Turkey's troops were not engaged in combat operations and Ankara has long resisted pressure from Washington to offer more combat troops.
 According to the Washington Post, in December 2009, after US President Barack Obama announced he would deploy 30,000 more U.S. soldiers, and that Washington wants others to follow suit, Turkish Prime Minister Recep Tayyip Erdoğan reacted with the message that Turkey would not contribute additional troops to Afghanistan.
 "Turkey has already done what it can do by boosting its contingent of soldiers there to 1,750 from around 700 without being asked", said Erdoğan, who stressed that Turkey would continue its training of Afghan security forces.

 Turkey withdrew their troops from Afghanistan after the fall of Kabul (2021).

 Cross-border operations in the Middle East

 Syria

 Marine Corps Gen. Joseph Dunford Jr. (left) chairman of the Joint Chiefs of Staff, participates in a trilateral meeting with Gen. Hulusi Akar of the Turkish army (center) and Gen. Valery Gerasimov of the Russian army in Antalya, Turkey, March 6, 2017.
-The three chiefs of defense are discussing their nations’ operations in northern Syria.
+The three chiefs of defense are discussing their nations' operations in northern Syria.

 The TAF have carried out major military operations against ISIS, YPG and the Assad Regime in Syria; Operation Euphrates Shield in 2016, Operation Olive Branch in 2018, Operation Peace Spring in 2019 and Operation Spring Shield in 2020.
 As a result of these operations, regions as Jarabulus, Al-Bab, Tell Abyad, Ras al-Ayn and Afrin were captured by Rebel Forces of the Syrian Interim Government and TAF.

 The TAF implemented new tactics and techniques like the mass use of Unmanned Aerial Vehicles.
 Thanks to these drone raids, which were used in coordination with electronic warfare, systems such as the Pantsir and Buk used by Ba'athist Syria were neutralized.
 International relations and policy think tanks as the Middle East Institute, Institute for the Study of War, Rand Corporation, Jamestown Foundation and many military analysts stated that the TAF have made significant changes in military doctrines and have created a new military approach based on drones and electronic warfare with the military operations it has carried out or helped to carry out in regions such as Syria, Libya, Iraq and Karabakh.
-The developments it has made in drone technology in particular have been interpreted as Türkiye's defense industry and armed forces becoming among the world's leading forces.
+The developments it has made in drone technology in particular have been interpreted as Turkey's defense industry and armed forces becoming among the world's leading forces.